Toyota GR Yaris: Design

 To meet the WRC's homologation rules Toyota would need to produce at least 2,500 units of the GR Yaris in a continuous 12-month period, although this is claimed to be 25,000 by Toyota.
 Rally cars homologated for the WRC are required to use the same basic bodyshell as a production car and the standard XP210 series Yaris is only available with a five-door body which Toyota and Toyoda felt wasn't appropriate.
 The Gazoo Racing WRT team, led by team principal and 4-time WRC champion Tommi Mäkinen, was heavily involved in the design.
 The challenge was to build a car that was capable of being equipped to race at WRC events, but also suitable for daily driving.

 Working together with the rally team, the Gazoo Racing division built prototypes and development mules by heavily modifying production Yaris vehicles that were then reverse-engineered into a car that would work for the average customer.
 Both Toyoda and Mäkinen spent time test driving these development mules and pre-production cars in the snow, on gravel and on the street.

 One of the major changes came when the team decided they wanted the three-door hatchback to have four-wheel drive, a wider rear track and a double wishbone suspension layout to handle significantly increased torque.
 The design changes required that the GR Yaris be built on a combination between the front end of the standard Yaris' GA-B architecture with the rear of the GA-C platform used by the Corolla, among other Toyota products.
-To save weight, the GR Yaris also uses aluminium for the front bonnet (hood), boot (trunk) lid and door panels.
-It also uses carbon fibre-reinforced plastic for its roof panel which was formed using the sheet molding compound method.
+To save weight, the GR Yaris also uses aluminium for the front bonnet, boot lid and door panels.
+It also uses carbon fibre-reinforced plastic for its roof panel which was formed using the sheet moulding compound method.
 Ultimately, chief engineer Naohiko Saito said he was able to accommodate 90 percent of design requests made by Mäkinen and the WRC team.

 The production car is powered by a Gazoo Racing-built, turbocharged and direct/port-injected 1.6-litre G16E-GTS three-cylinder engine that produces 192–200 kW and 360–370 Nm of torque, varying due to emissions regulations in certain markets.
 The engine is mated to a 6-speed V16-series intelligent manual transmission ("iMT") and "GR-Four" permanent four-wheel drive system.
 It has a claimed 0–100 km/h acceleration in 5.2–5.5 seconds and an electronically limited top speed of 230 km/h.